iobroker-community-adapters/ioBroker.km200/README.md

 * Adapter requires node >= v4.3.*!

 ## Changelog
+### 1.1.5
+* Adapter communication and retries more often to catch more errors.
+* Added right text for blocklist in config screen

 ### 1.1.2
 * Adapter handles better communication and retries if he got an error.
 * you can set debug-mode by adding 'debug!' in front of host.